vmware-tanzu/tanzu-dev-portal/content/tv/enlightning/8/index.md

 ---
-Date: '2022-04-07T08:00:00-07:00'
+Date: '2022-04-21T08:00:00-07:00'
-Description: What Is Knative Eventing?
+Description: Security for Application Developers
-PublishDate: '2020-04-07T00:00:00-07:00'
+PublishDate: '2020-04-21T00:00:00-07:00'
 date: '2020-06-03'
-episode: '7'
+episode: '8'
 explicit: 'no'
 guests:
-- Mauricio Salatino
+- Adib Saikali
 hosts:
 - Whitney Lee
 youtube: ""
 lastmod: '2020-10-09'
-title: What Is Knative Eventing?
+title: Security for Application Developers
 twitch: vmwaretanzu
 type: tv-episode
 ---

-Knative Eventing resources are loosely coupled, and can be developed and deployed independently of one another.
-This enables developers to use an event-driven architecture with their Kubernetes applications.
-How does it work, and what does it take to get started?
-Come hang out with Whitney and Mauricio as they discuss (and draw!) the main concepts of Knative Eventing.
+We are going to talk about the best way for developers to up-level security skills so you never get stuck not understanding what a security exception means, and never again will you use trial and error to get something working.
+We will talk about how to do passwordless logins, and we'll discuss key cryptography concepts all devs should know.

 \\(^-^)/